felipecastilla/confluence-to-google-drive-migration/README.md

 cp .env.example .env
 ```

-### Atlassian Cloud credentials
+### Atlassian Cloud export bundle

-The migration script downloads each page via the Confluence **exportword** endpoint.
-Atlassian Cloud requires Basic authentication with an API token.
+The migration script reads the HTML bundle exported from Confluence (no authenticated API calls are required).

-1. Log in to [https://id.atlassian.com/manage/api-tokens](https://id.atlassian.com/manage/api-tokens) and create a new token.
-2. Note the email address associated with your Atlassian account.
-3. Update your `.env` file:
-   - `ATLASSIAN_BASE_URL` — your site URL (e.g. `https://your-domain.atlassian.net`).
-   - `ATLASSIAN_EMAIL` — the email address from step 2.
-   - `ATLASSIAN_API_TOKEN` — the API token created in step 1.

-The script also reads `ATLASSIAN_EXPORT_PATH` (defaults to `confluence-export`) to locate the Word export bundle you downloaded from Confluence:
+The script reads `ATLASSIAN_EXPORT_PATH` (defaults to `confluence-export`) to locate the Word export bundle you downloaded from Confluence:

 1. Export your Confluence space as “Word” using the procedure described in the [Atlassian documentation](https://community.atlassian.com/t5/Confluence-questions/Migrating-Data-from-confluence-to-google-Drive/qaq-p/1297000).
 2. Place the resulting folder (containing `index.html` and attachments) inside this project directory under the name configured in `ATLASSIAN_EXPORT_PATH`.